 Aside from website traffic, backlinks are another way Google measures your website’s popularity.

 What are backlinks?
-This is when other websites mention your website.
-Let us say a food blogger made a review of a restaurant and mentions the restaurant’s domain name in his review.
+This is when other websites mention your website as a link.
+Let us say a food blogger made a review of a restaurant and mentions the restaurant’s domain name in his review with a link to the restaurant’s site.
 The food blogger just gave the restaurant’s domain a backlink.

 To Google, a backlink is a vote of trust, a vote of confidence.
 So the more websites linking back to you, the higher you will rank in Google.